RikudouSage/LemmyWebhook/README.md

       - LEMMY_PASSWORD=superSecr3t # the password to the postgres database
       - API_REGISTRATION_ENABLED=1 # whether to allow users to register themselves via the api
       - CORS_ALLOW_ORIGIN=^.*$$ # a regex for cors (you need to escape $ with another $)
+      - LARGE_PAYLOAD_SIZE=1024 # payloads larger than this size (in bytes) will be stored in a temporary table instead of fed directly to the consumer, default is 4096.
+If set to 0, all payloads will be stored.
     ports:
       - 8080:80 # you can skip this, if you don't use the management api
     volumes: